 The Associate of Arts and Sciences degree will be overseen by the new UWM College of General Studies.
 UWM does not currently offer an associate’s degree.
 The Academic Affairs Functional Team is currently looking at the integration of curriculum, focusing on the UW Colleges’ courses and UWM’s general education courses.
 This team is looking at which courses are transfer equivalents and discussing nonequivalent transfer courses with UWM department chairs.
 Ultimately, there will be no “duplication” of courses since all courses will be UWM courses.

 The Academic Affairs and Governance Functional Teams are working on this issue.
-The new UWM College of General Studies will have its own faculty promotion and tenure processes, separate and distinct from UWM’s current policies and procedures for faculty tenure and promotion.
+The College of General Studies will have its own faculty promotion and tenure processes, separate and distinct from UWM’s current policies and procedures for faculty tenure and promotion.

 What will be the expected workload at UWM and the two‐year campuses?
 Will faculty have the same teaching loads?